CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     ]
   }
 ```
-For information about tools with option to export ASCII art in format ready to be pasted into `ascii_arts.json`, see `ASCII_ARTS.md`.
+For information about tools with option to export ASCII art in format ready to be pasted into `data/json/ascii_art/`, see `ASCII_ARTS.md`.

+For information about allowed character types and color types, see `unicode_chars_palette.txt` and `COLOR.md`.

 ### Body_parts